tymyrddin/blue/source/docs/home/threats/README.md

 Phishing is now personalized! ("Dear-Your Full Name Stolen from That One Breach-click here to ‘fix’ your Netflix account.")

-Ransomware is targeting home NAS devices because hackers know you’ll pay to get baby photos back.
+Ransomware is targeting home NAS devices because hackers know we’ll pay to get baby photos back.

 And then there is the IoT Mayhem.
-Your "smart" fridge just DDoSed a hospital.
+My "smart" fridge may have just DDoSed a hospital.
 Congratulations.

 ## Why this matters

 We’re not just users anymore—we’re accidental security admins of our own homes.
-The goal?
-To:
+My goal for 2025 is to:

 * Filter the porridge (adopt what’s actually secure).
 * Build a (metaphorical) moat (even if it’s just a router firewall and not sharing passwords via sticky notes).